 By News Team

-With the Cheltenham Festival continuing on Thursday as we head into day three, we’ve spoken to William Hill’s trading team for some key tips from the trading floor.
+With the Cheltenham continuing on Thursday as we head into day three, we’ve spoken to William Hill’s trading team for some key tips from the trading floor.

 Mark Howard, Group Racing Co-Ordinator

 A competitive handicap however I think the Alan King trained DEYRANN DE CARJAC can be considered fairly treated.
 He has form with Champ who won the RSA and ran well in a Grade 2 here on his latest start and so I am hoping the better ground on this occasion will help him put his best foot forward.

 Although she has shortened significantly in price overnight, I still like the chances of CONCERTISTA in the Mares Novice Hurdle.
 She was an unlucky 2nd in the race last year and had horses like Black Tears (2nd Coral Cup), Elfile (3rd Mares Hurdle) and Epatante (1st Champion Hurdle) behind her that day, so the form looks to be working out.
 She also ran well last time out at Leopardstown where she got to the front far too soon, hopefully she can be produced a little later to the final flight this time and get the job done.

 Richard Helm, Broadcast Director

 After running well in a Grade 2 behind the ultra game Lady Buttons, FLORESSA will find this much easier now back in novice company.
 Her previous Newbury win has also been boosted after the fourth ran a fine race in Tuesday’s Supreme Novices’.

 He was a good fifth in the Ultima last year and these conditions will suit a little better than the extreme ground he encountered at Haydock last time.
 Nigel Twiston-Davies was quite bullish about his chances when we filmed the William Hill Cheltenham preview show and he could be massively overpriced.
 Last year’s Scottish National 3rd Cloth Cap could be another at a price to go well.